{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 There’s a big struggle to differentiate.
 It’s not a matter of you saying that you’re differentiated.

-Your buyer personas, your ideal clients that you’re going after, must perceive that and agree that you’re differentiated.
+Your buyer personas and ideal clients you’re going after must perceive that and agree that you’re differentiated.

-It’s like going out to shop for a car and the car salesperson saying, “trust me, I’m honest.”
+It’s like shopping for a car, and the car salesperson says, “Trust me, I’m honest.”

-C'mon.
-You’re not the one that gets to decide whether you’re differentiated.
+Come on.
+You’re not the one who gets to decide whether you’re differentiated.

 It’s the marketplace.
 It’s your ideal buyers that you’re going after that make that decision.